edwardpwtsoi/docker_intro_ex4/README.md

 FLASK_APP=hello.py flask run
 ```

-visit port localhost:5000/postgres/build_and_run with your favourite browser and you will see a port number of the new created postgres container.
+visit localhost:5000/postgres/build_and_run with your favourite browser and you will see a port number of the new created postgres container.

 Note: Make sure you have docker installed on you computer.